Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: The Econometric Approach

 \section{The Econometric Approach}

-In our empirical application, individuals make selections regarding their college majors, constituting a polychotomous choice, while their marriage decisions correspond to binary outcomes.
-Consequently, our econometric model encompasses two distinct components: a polychotomous choice and a binary choice.
-Notably, the binary choice occurs after agents have encountered the consequences of their polychotomous choices.
-Within the context of the empirical application presented, our central focus pertains to investigating the importance of an unobserved marriage prospect factor in influencing college major choices.
+Our econometric model encompasses two distinct components: a polychotomous choice and a binary outcome.
+Notably, the binary outcome (choice) occurs after agents have experienced the consequences of their polychotomous choices.
+Our primary econometric objective is to model unobserved factors within the polychotomous choice framework and their potential influence on the binary outcome variable.
+In our empirical application, individuals select their college majors, represented as a polychotomous choice, while their marriage decisions correspond to binary outcomes.
+Our central empirical focus is to investigate the importance of an unobserved marriage-prospect factor in influencing college major choices.